igorfaria/CSSLoL/README.md

 <p align='center'>
 <a href='https://igorfaria.github.io/CSSLoL/'><img src='https://igorfaria.github.io/CSSLoL/assets/img/logo.png' width='400px' /></a>
  <br />
- Do not use in production :D
+ Do not use it in production :D
 </p>

 This is a *CSS optimizer* that *parse CSS* code into an set of associatives arrays, allowing to manipulate the *CSS with PHP* and execute the magic, outputing as a text or into a file.